dadashkarimi/ecg2af/README.md

 # ECG2AF Model Web Application

 Welcome to my **ECG2AF Prediction Web App**!
 This app demonstrates how we can deploy a simple clinical AI model, ECG2AF, which predicts the risk of developing atrial fibrillation (AF) from ECG data.
+To be able to run this app locally, `app.py` , `ecg_model.py` and the folders should be inside `app/` folder. `Dockerfile` and the `requirements.txt` inside the parent folder.

 In this tutorial, you’ll learn how to set up, run, and use the app.